 A lower 5 or high 4.
-I was hungry and love a thick cheese soup, so I’m going with the 5.
+I was hungry and loved a thick cheese soup, so I’m going with the 5.

 I knocked the potato down a bit.
 There was more potato than want we wanted.
 Also, be sure that the potato is chopped smaller than then other soups.
 I suggest 1/2 inch or a bit smaller.

-The burger is double the model but suggested by commentors and an obvious must do.
+The burger is double the model but suggested by commenters, and an obvious must do.

 I consider the basil and parsley flakes optional.
 I did them but felt they didn’t add anything other than a hint of basil that didn’t seem needed.

 The model recipe measured the veggies in cups.
 I have never liked that.
 I know it is more accurate, but for soup and chili, I will go with two carrots, not 1 cup.
 It is just easier.
 So all veggies are by number and not finished volume